The spring clean that simplifies and boosts your business

 What motivates you?
 What drains you?

 What do you need to do more — or less — of to maintain the confident mindset of a small-business owner who feels in control?

 A strong mindset will help you to be resilient when you hit the inevitable roadblocks that can so easily trip up a small business owner.

 5. Marketing and getting clients

-I can think of more areas to spring-clean, but I don’t believe in tackling too much at once, as this can be counter-productive.
+Whilst I can think of lots of areas to spring-clean as a way to boost your business, it is not a good idea to tackle lots of big areas at once.
 Planning to do too much and then not getting it done, can lead to procrastination and feeling guilty.

-Pick one area of your business that concerns you and get started.
+Pick the area of your business that concerns you most and get started.